search icon

 How does the IRS decide whether something is a business or a hobby?
 The key is whether you can show the IRS that you have a profit motive for engaging in the income-producing activity.
 If your business involves something others do as a hobby and you lose money year after year, you could have your business deductions disallowed.

 The IRS generally will presume your activity is a business if you show a profit in three of the last five years including the current year.
-(Businesses involved with racehorses have to show a profit in two of seven years.)
+There’s an exception, though: businesses involved with racehorses have to show a profit in two of seven years.

 When a business deduction is challenged on the basis of profitability, decisions are made on a case-by-case basis.
 But the more ways you can prove your profit motive, the better.